Training & CME Courses

 Training and materials to implement tobacco cessation in your practice.
 These materials are offered through the Pennsylvania Chapter of the American Academy of Pediatrics.

-- Global Tobacco Control: Learning from the Experts
+- Global Tobacco Control: Online Courses

-- Smoking Cessation in Special Populations
+- Smoking Cessation Leadership Center (SCLC)

 - Tobacco Use and Dependence: An Updated Review of Treatments